Neurotech: History

 After releasing two albums in 2016, In Remission and Symphonies (the latter compiling the four "Symphony" singles released so far), another album, The Catalyst, was released on 23 June 2017, announced as Wulf's final album under the Neurotech moniker at the time.
 In 2018, Wulf started a different project focused on trance music, NeuroWulf.
 In 2020, Wulf reformed Neurotech and released two singles for a new album; "Waking Silence" on 28 December 2020 and "Light Betides" on 5 March 2021.
 The album Solace was released on 18 March 2021.
 The album has received slightly more positive feedback despite the metal elements being considered "undeveloped".

 A new single, "The Messianic Symphony" was released on 20 December 2021, to be part of the project's next album Symphonies II, released on 4 March 2022, which consists of four "symphony" tracks in a similar vein to the first Symphonies album, with each track lasting exactly 10 minutes in length.
 It was followed up by another single from the album, "The Draconic Symphony", released on 7 January 2022.
 Symphonies II has been given a better review as the album has been noted to solve most of the issues pointed out in Solace.
 The album was followed by Ave Neptune released on 21 April 2023.
 The song "Mundane Entropy" was released in advance on 28 March 2023.
 The next album Memory Eternal was released on 15 March 2024.
 The song "Invictus" was released in advance on 1 March 2024.
-The new album Exo Escapism was released on 30 May 2025, with its single "Cast Into Shadow" released in advance.
+The next album Exo Escapism was released on 30 May 2025, with its single "Cast Into Shadow" released in advance.
+On 10 April 2026, two new songs, "Anomaly" and "In Delta Negative" were released, as part of the new album In Delta Negative, released on 15 May.

 Musical style

-Neurotech and its albums have been described as a variety of genres including industrial, industrial metal, electronic, cyber metal, and symphonic metal.
+Neurotech and its albums have been described as a variety of genres including industrial, industrial metal, cyber metal, electronic, symphonic metal, pop metal, melodic death metal, and electronic metal.
+It has been noted in a review that the project "encompasses cyber metal, industrial, ebm, ambient, experimental, new age, trance, futurepop, and symphonic that confounds expectation at every turn."